QuickBooks Blog

 Winner: Wire transfer

-While both services send money within the United States, only wire transfers offer international transfers.
-ACH only offers domestic money transfers, although it does have a partner system called Global ACH that can transfer internationally through other bank-to-bank networks.
+While both services send money within the United States, wire transfers are much more common for international transfers.
+ACH typically facilitates domestic money transfers, although it has a partner system called Global ACH that can be transferred internationally through other bank-to-bank networks.

 ACH transfers are bidirectional and allow the receiver to initiate the request to transfer funds.
 On the other hand, only the sender can start the transfer with wire payments.